SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 type row []byte
 ```
 `CountMinSketch` contains the following:
 1. A matrix of a byte array to store the counters.
-Each row will have `W` cells, and each cell containing a byte.
+Each row will have `W` cells, and each cell will contain a byte.
 2. The total number of rows (or the total number of hash functions) is limited to four in the above code.
 So, D here is 4.
 3. An array of seed values of type `uint64` will be used to generate the hash of the data element.
 4. Total number of counters